-In Ethics Opinion No. 1079, the New York State Bar Association affirmatively cited the ABA Guidelines' definition of "legal assistant" as follows: "[a] legal assistant or paralegal is a person qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity who performs specifically delegated substantive legal work for which a lawyer is responsible."236 The Opinion then went on to explain that:
+In Ethics Opinion No. 1079, the New York State Bar Association affirmatively cited the ABA Guidelines' definition of "legal assistant" as follows: "[a] legal assistant or paralegal is a person qualified by education, training or work experience who is employed or retained by a lawyer, law office, corporation, governmental agency or other entity who performs specifically delegated substantive legal work for which a lawyer is responsible."
+The Opinion then went on to explain that:

 The only requirement in the Rules pertaining to the work of paralegals is that an employing law firm must ensure that the work of nonlawyers who work for the firm is 'adequately supervised, as appropriate.'
 Rule 5.3(a).
 The degree of supervision required is that which is 'reasonable under the circumstances, taking into account such factors as the experience of the person whose work is being supervised, the amount of work involved and the likelihood that ethical problems might arise in the course of working on the matter.'
 Id.
 See also N.Y.
-State 393 (1975) (degree of responsibility that may be entrusted to individual legal assistants may vary according to their education and experience).